 My imagination gets me into trouble.
 It’s pretty normal for me to get caught daydreaming.
 I see stories everywhere.
 The rich inner world inside my head is a fun place to live.
 I wouldn’t want it any other way.

 Writing has been unconsciously stewing in the background of my mind for years.
-I didn’t take it seriously until my kids got older and my responsibilities lessoned.
+I didn’t take it seriously until my kids got older and my responsibilities lessened.
 Apparently, it had been dying for the opportunity to slap me in the face and wake me up.
-Then I took all the stories that I told my children and students, put them on paper and never stopped writing.
+Then I took all the stories that I told my children and students, put them on paper, and never stopped writing.
 I can’t stop.
 I live for those precious moments when the universe drops a delicious idea in my lap to inspire a story.

 I love writing for children.
 Anything goes.
 I can be as silly and goofy as I want.
 Such freedom!
 I like to take the reader on a ridiculous ride and make them laugh out loud.
 My stories are quirky, playful and whimsical or move the reader to tears.
 Either way, I want to make a difference in their lives.